soliddevnl/testing-vue/scenarios/feature-newsletter-subscription-form.md

   Subscribe" button.
 - The form should validate that the first name and email are required and that the email has the right format.
 The user should see clear error messages.
-- The form should submit the data to our API, displaying success or error messages.
+- The form should submit the data to our API and display a success message.
-- The user should see a confirmation message on successful submission
-- The user should see an error message on unsuccessful submission and be able to retry.
+- The form should display an error message when the API returns an error.
+The user should be able to retry.
 - The form should not allow multiple submissions in a row.

 ## Implementing the first acceptance criteria